Learn about the most popular and frequently asked interview questions for business analysts!

 It is one of the fundamental BA interview questions that you can expect.
 Answer this question by clearly explaining what the role of a BA entails.

-You can start by saying how a business analyst in any organisation acts as a liaison or a link between various stakeholders belonging to multiple domains.
+You can start by saying how a business analyst in any organization acts as a liaison or a link between various stakeholders belonging to multiple domains.
 This requires a business analyst to have the capabilities to fulfil various business objectives and balance the needs of different stakeholders.

 4. As a business analyst, how do you handle changes to requirements?